kruchelski/scream-in-despair/README.md

 The bot is very simple, it consists in two main Lambda functions:

 1. tweetSchedule: Every hour and 20 minutes it will post an update to status based in some random functions to generate the tweet
-2. tweetMention: Every 30 seconds it will retrieve the mentions and then reply to them with random screams. **This function is not implemented yet**
+2. tweetMention: Every 1 minute it will retrieve the mentions and then reply to them with random screams.

 ### 🖥 How do these stuff work?